Efficient Dynamic Mesh Refinement Technique for Simulation of HPM Breakdown induced Plasma Pattern Formation: Results and Discussion

-where $\omega_{pe}= \left(n_e e^{2}/m \epsilon_0\right)^{1/2}$ is electron plasma frequency and $\nu\equiv\nu_m$.
-The $Re{\{\epsilon_r\}}$ decides the propagation of the electromagnetic wave in the plasma whereas the conductivity of the plasma depends on $Im{\{\epsilon_r\}}$.
-When plasma density crosses the cutoff density, (here $n_{cutoff}\approx9\times10^{20}$ m$^{-3}$), plasma starts reflecting the EM wave \cite{BChaudhury2010}.
-We can observe from Fig.\ref{fig:plasmoidevol} part B:(i) and also in the part B: (v) at $t>40$ ns, the $n_{e}>n_{cutoff}$, thus the plasma filament/streamer transits from a dielectric behavior to a conductor.
+At t$>40$ ns, the plasma density, $n_e \approx 2 \times 10^{21}$ reaches well above the cutoff density.
+When plasma density crosses the cutoff density, (here $n_{\text{cutoff}}\approx9\times10^{20}$ m$^{-3}$), plasma starts reflecting the EM wave \cite{BChaudhury2010}.
+We can observe from Fig. \ref{fig:plasmoidevol} part B:(i) and also in the part B: (v) at $t>40$ ns, the $n_{e}>n_{\text{cutoff}}$, thus the plasma filament/streamer transits from a dielectric behavior to a conductor.
 The scattered and the incident E-field of the EM wave interferes and form nodes and antinodes of the standing wave ahead of the first filament.
 The E-field has its node (minima) at the streamer center and the antinode (maxima) at $\approx 0.25\lambda$ from the initial plasmoid center ( $0.75\lambda$ from the left boundary), and it corresponds to the location where the new plasmoid starts to form.
 We can validate from the Fig. \ref{fig:plasmoidevol} part B:(ii) that at the antinodes the E-field strength is of the order of $\geq 4$ MV/m.
 The high field results in very intense ionization at the edge of the plasma filament.
-Therefore, the electrons at the filament edges starts to diffuse out with an effective diffusion coefficient, $D_{eff}\approx 0.08$ to $ 0.1 $ m/s$^{2}$ as can be seen in Fig.\ref{fig:plasmoidevol} part B: (ii-iv).
+Therefore, the electrons at the filament edges starts to diffuse out with an effective diffusion coefficient, $D_{\text{eff}}\approx 0.087$ m/s$^{2}$ as can be seen in Fig. \ref{fig:plasmoidevol} part B: (ii-iv).
 It is interesting to note that the filament edge where the plasma density is low always diffuses very fast and forms a narrow diffusion channel called the plasma front.
-The plasma front propagates along the x-direction (right to left of computation domain) with a theoretical front velocity, $V_{front}=2\sqrt{De \nu_i}$, here it is $V_{front}\approx 10$ km/s.
+The plasma front propagates along the x-direction (right to left of computation domain) with a theoretical front velocity, $v_{\text{front}}=2\sqrt{D_{e} \nu_i}$, here, $v_{\text{front}}\approx 20$ km/s.
 We can observe that the streamer elongation is faster than the front propagation due to a higher E-field in the tip of plasma filaments as compared to the E-field at the antinode of the standing wave ahead of the filament.
-Hence, the plasma front and the streamer both diffuse with similar diffusion coefficients, $D_{eff}\approx D_e$, but the filament tip has higher density in comparison to the front and the growth of the streamer tip gets modulated with the polar fields of the streamer.\\
+Both, the plasma front and the streamer diffuse with similar diffusion coefficients, $D_{\text{eff}}\approx D_e$, but the filament tip has higher density in comparison to the front and the growth of the streamer tip gets modulated with the polar fields of the streamer. \\